SoFi Checking and Savings Review 2022

 - Become a SoFi member by creating an account online or through the app with your email address.

-- Open a Money account through your dashboard.
+- Open a Checking and Savings account through your dashboard.
 You’ll need to enter your mailing address, phone number, birth date and Social Security number.

 - You can open an account with no minimum opening deposit and pay no account maintenance fees.

 - Set up direct deposit or a recurring transfer of at least $1,000 to qualify for overdraft protection.

 SoFi Savings Account Features